Tuesday, February 28, 2023 | 9:00 a.m.– 5:30 p.m.

 The Graduate Knoxville hotel is located on Cumberland Avenue, also known as “the Strip,” and is just a short walk from Howard Baker Center.
 A special rate and package are available to guests participating in the 2023 Japanese roundtable.
 The discount link will be shared with guests in the confirmation email after they have registered to attend.

 University of Tennessee, Knoxville, Center for Global Engagement.
 Campus partners for this event include the Howard H. Baker Jr. Center for Public Policy, Modern Foreign Languages and Literatures, Division of Diversity and Engagement, Haslam College of Business, and the Office of Research, Innovation, and Economic Development.
-Community partners include the Asian Culture Center of Tennessee and the Japan-America Society of Tennessee.
+Business and community partners include the DENSO Corporation, Asian Culture Center of Tennessee and the Japan-America Society of Tennessee.